Overview of Gynecomastia: The Big Picture

 The final category of patients is aging men.
 It is not uncommon for men in their late forties to sixties to notice puffy nipples and more fullness in their chest.
 This may be related to weight fluctuations and the normal aging process, during which testosterone is converted to estrogen by the fat in the chest area.
 Treatment of these folks falls into the category of “chest contouring” as opposed to true surgical gynecomastia treatment.

 Pseudogynecomastia refers to the appearance of gynecomastia that is made up of fat only in obese men.
 I, however, believe this term should not be used as it only confuses the real medical issue of gynecomastia and could lead men to believe that weight loss can make gynecomastia disappear.
 I really don’t believe this phenomenon exists as a legitimate medical condition.
-Weight gain can certainly make more fat go to your chest, but that would not typically result in a female-like breast in a man who had been perfectly normal before weight gain.

 What Causes Gynecomastia?